QualityMermaid/reading-notes-102db5/README.md

 ### What is a Growth Mindset?

-For me having a growth mindset means to undertand that I and other have the ability to expand our understanding and grow though learning.
-This can be hard.
-You can learn anything if you put your mind to it!
-Sometimes a more creative approach is needed.
+For me having a growth mindset means I and others have the ability to expand our understanding and grow though learning.
+This can be hard!
+But anyone can learn anything if you put your mind to it!
+Sometimes a more creative approach is needed as not everyone learns the same way.

 ### How can I keep myself in the Growth mindset?